LunarPhobia/CNA340/README.md

 1. Go to https://www.python.org/downloads/ and download latest version for your OS.
 2. Save file.
-3. Open installer and follo‌w instructions.
+3. Open installer and complete setup.

 ## **Prerequisites**

-my_last_python_assignment requires python of any version to run, with no additional packages, libaries, or mods needed.
+*my_last_python_assignment* requires python of any version to run, with no additional packages, libaries, or mods needed.
 The commands below will update your apt (advanced package tool) and install python.
 ```
-sudo apt-get update \
+sudo apt-get update
 sudo apt-get install python3.9
 ```
 ## **Running**